-animaná relies on a group of passionate academics, professionals, designers, artists and craftsmen joined in the desire to build a better supply chain and rebuild a beautiful culture.
-United, they contribute with their insight and ability to shape animaná.
+animana relies on a group of passionate academics, professionals, designers, artists and craftsmen joined in the desire to build a better supply chain and rebuild a beautiful culture.
+United together, they contribute their insight, expertise, and skills in order to shape animana.

-In the past seven years we have worked hand in hand with Dominique Peclers, a renowned international fashion consultant of the highest caliber.
-She is always collaborating with us, especially since we have opened our first boutique in Paris.
-She helps us to acquire knowledge and gain experience to develop animaná as an alternative way of production by sharing her expertise (and spreading it to the world) in market trends.
+In the past eight years, we have worked hand in hand with Dominique Peclers, a renowned international fashion consultant of the highest caliber.
+She has been collaborating with us since we opened our first boutique in Paris.
+She has helped us acquire the necessary knowledge and experience to develop animana as an alternative way of production by sharing her expertise (and spreading it to the world) in market trends.

-Moreover, during the past, we have strengthened our management team by hiring specialists to manage the boutique, advocated and trained our team to specialize in wholesale trade, and partnered with specialist like Warren Knight and Craig Wilson, Kate

-Osborne, Tracy Hulett, Beatrice Screve, Valeria Kholostenko, Mariana Ramos, Chere Di Boscio, Mateo Zambruno, Matias Figliozzi, Elena Christopoulos, Marcia Gitman & Victoria Martinez de Oz.
+Moreover, through our development we have strengthened our management team by hiring specialists to manage the boutique, advocated and trained our team to specialize in wholesale trade, and partnered with specialist like Warren Knight and Craig Wilson, Kate Osborne, Tracy Hulett, Beatrice Screve, Valeria Kholostenko, Mariana Ramos, Chere Di Boscio, Mateo Zambruno, Matias Figliozzi, Elena Christopoulos, Marcia Gitman & Victoria Martinez de Oz.

-We are working hard to reorient our commercial strategy on the retail market in order to be able to maximize the impact we make on consumers and artisans, to enable them more opportunities.
+Currently, within animaná we are working hard to reorient our commercial strategy on the retail market in order to be able to maximize the impact we make on consumers and artisans, hoping to provide them with more opportunities.